Free Consult Free Consult Call Call Us Map View Map

 Person in pain with food stuck in braces

-No two smiles are the same, which is why it’s impossible to say how much your orthodontic emergency will cost until you come in for an exam.
+No two smiles are the same, which is why it is impossible to say how much your orthodontic emergency will cost until you come in for an exam.
 Our team will need to perform a thorough examination to determine the best treatment method for your unique case.
-When you visit our office, we’ll explain the pricing information and your available financing options to ensure you know what to expect.
+When you visit our office, we will explain the pricing information and your available financing options to ensure you know what to expect.

 Closeup of patient with braces brushing teeth to avoid orthodontic emergencies